Governor of the Bank of Uganda

-The Governor of the Bank of Uganda is chief executive officer and the chairman of the board of directors of the Bank of Uganda.
-The current governor was Emmanuel Tumusiime-Mutebile, who was first appointed to this position on 1 January 2001, and was re-appointed for a second five-year term on 1 January 2006.
+The Governor of the Bank of Uganda is the chief executive officer and the chairman of the board of directors of the Bank of Uganda.
+The last governor was Emmanuel Tumusiime-Mutebile, who was first appointed to this position on 1 January 2001, and was re-appointed for a second five-year term on 1 January 2006.
 In November 2010, he was re-appointed for a third five-year term, effective 12 January 2011.
 In December 2015, he was re-appointed for a fourth five-year term, effective 12 January 2016.
+At the start of 2023, Mutebile succumbed to an undisclosed condition, which has made the position vacant ever since.
+With the president avoiding talks and questions about the appointment of a new governor, the position has been vacant for close to two years now.

 Appointment

 The Bank of Uganda Act stipulates that the governor and deputy governor of the Bank of Uganda shall be appointed by the President of Uganda with the consent of the Cabinet.
 The governor and deputy governor shall be appointed for a period of five years and shall be eligible for reappointment.
 The act further stipulates that the governor and deputy governor shall not, while in office, take up any other office or employment, whether paid or unpaid.
-It is a requirement, that both the governor and deputy governor, shall be individuals with recognised financial or banking experience.
+It is a requirement that both the governor and deputy governor shall be individuals with recognised financial or banking experience.